ltsai323/MultiModuleTeststandUI/README.md

 ## Installations
 Use mini conda handling the python libraries.
+Note that this GUI should be deployed on Linux.
+We recommended you use SSH forward
 To install the dependency, you need to use the following commands:
 ```
 #!/usr/bin/env sh